hmcts/chart-library/README.md

 ```
 {{- define "hmcts.affinity.v2" }}
 ```

-The [script](./scripts/bump-tpl.py) will also search for references to the edited template in other files and update them accordingly.

 This is needed because if there is an app with dependencies and those dependencies are both pulling chart-library on different versions, then the one downloaded last is used as helm has no native versioning system for the template files besides the naming.
 This causes multiple conflicts and it's tough to resolve.